celtiberian/meteor-ionic2-angular2-boilerplate/README.md

 - `src` - Contains single TypeScript (`.ts`) file which is the main file (`/app/app.component.ts`), and bootstrap's the Ionic 2 application.
 The main component uses HTML template and SASS file.
 The `index.html` file is the main HTML which loads the application by using the main component selector (`<ion-app>`).
 - `resources` - Contains the resources used by the Ionic 2 application.
-It differences Android and iOS resources.
+It differentiates between Android and iOS resources.

 ## Meteor application